Chemistry

 CHM 110 Quantitative Approaches to Chemistry (1 Credit)

 Using chemical reactions to make quantitative predictions is a foundational skill in chemistry.
 This skill is built on a set of quantitative approaches including dimensional analysis, reaction stoichiometry and physical measurement.
-Students will build and refine these skills through both individual and group work in a small class setting.
-This course is a co- or prerequisite for CHM 111; students will be recommended for this course on the basis of a short placement exam.
-For these students successful completion of CHM 110 is required to enter any CHM courses with a CHM 111 prerequisite.
+Students build and refine these skills through both individual and group work in a small class setting.
+This course is a co- or prerequisite for CHM 111; students are recommended for this course on the basis of a short placement exam.
+For these students, successful completion of CHM 110 is required to enter any CHM courses with a CHM 111 prerequisite.
 Enrollment limited to 60.

 Fall